lavaeater/turbo-rocket-ultra/README.md

 What if we create a snaking trail, a labyrinth of sorts, that just represents the players required route from start to finish, then we add some objectives along the road, enemy spawn points and a goal.
 That is something we could work with and expand upon.
 That would be kind of cool actually.

+So, each section of the snaking map represents a length of "road".
+Lets start by assuming that this is maximally twice the size of the screen in size.
+Then we move from this sectio

 ### DevLog

 The most important thing in game development is to not do what you have decided to do, but something else entirely - in this case particle effects.
 Thing is, it's not on the docket.
 This is an MVP, this is a proof of concept of a playable game, so we should focus on just doing towers.